taorepoara/introduction-to-htmx-and-lit/README.md

 ## ✅ To-do list example

-This repository contains a **very simple yet functional to-do list application** built using **htmx**.
+Then we will dive into a **very simple yet functional to-do list application** built using **htmx**.
 It demonstrates how to handle user interactions, manage dynamic content, and update the UI efficiently without requiring a full JavaScript framework.

-You can find the full details and code in the dedicated section, **[To-do list example](./todo-example/README.md)**
+You can explore the steps to create this app in the dedicated section, **[To-do list example](./todo-example/README.md)**

+---

+## 🔥 Lit examples

+We will continue with some **simple examples using Lit**, showing how to create **Web Components** with a lightweight and efficient approach.

+You can find the full list of examples in the dedicated section, **[Lit examples](./lit-examples/README.md)**

 ---